K Line: 2018

-On 23 July, KESS car carrier Makassar Highway ran hard aground at full speed in the Tjust archipelago near Loftahammar, Sweden, causing an oil spill.
+On 23 July, KESS car carrier ran hard aground at full speed in the Tjust archipelago near Loftahammar, Sweden, causing an oil spill.
 By his own account, the captain had ordered a course close to land, far from established shipping lanes, in order to gain mobile phone reception.
 The ship's satellite communication system and black box were inoperable when departing Cuxhaven for Södertälje, and alarm systems had been disabled.
-The Swedish Coast Guard recovered approximately 7000 L of oil by 30 July, but thousands of litres of oil nevertheless washed up on the coast.
+The Swedish Coast Guard recovered approximately 7000 L of oil by 30 July, but thousands of litres of oil washed up on the coast.

 An estimated 14000 L of oil were spilled.
 The ship was towed to Oskarshamn, where its cargo of 1,325 vehicles were offloaded.
 The chief mate was taken into custody and accepted a fine for intoxication and recklessness in maritime traffic.
-His blood alcohol content by mass at the time of the accident was estimated at 1.15 permille, based on samples taken after the accident.
+His blood alcohol content by mass at the time of the accident was estimated at 1.15 permille, based on samples taken after the incident.
 The oil spill is also being investigated as an environmental crime.

-A few month earlier, the Makassar Highway had collided with the dredger "Xiang Wang Cai 17" near the Chinese city of Zhangzhou.
-According to investigations, the Makassar Highway was also responsible for the collision.
+A few months earlier, Makassar Highway had collided with the dredger Xiang Wang Cai 17 near the Chinese city of Zhangzhou.
+According to investigations, Makassar Highway was also responsible for the collision.

 2019

-On 15 June 2019, car carrier Diamond Highway caught fire while sailing in between the ports of Singapore and Batangas.
-Philippine Coast Guard was alerted, and a mission to rescue the 25 members of the Crew was undertaken by another car carrier sailing in proximity.
+On 15 June 2019, the car carrier caught fire while sailing in between the ports of Singapore and Batangas.
+The Philippine Coast Guard was alerted, and a mission to rescue the 25 members of the crew was undertaken by another car carrier sailing in proximity.
 The ship had to be abandoned, and later towed to dry dock.
 The reason why the fire broke out is unknown but possibly related to the cargo on board.

 On 2 August 2019, K-Line was convicted and fined AUD34.5 million for criminal cartel conduct by the Australian Federal Court.
 The cartel, which was in place from 1997, had fixed prices for the transport of vehicles into Australia.
 The other cartel participant, Nippon Yusen Kabushiki Kaisha (NYK), was also convicted and fined in 2017.